clb953/KMOChanges2806/19c/19c-storr-biography/README.md

 ’Conundrums’, on page 24, asserts that its answers will be ‘in our next’, but it seems that no ‘next’ was ever produced.
 This indicates again a project pursued purely for amusement - like the sports ‘on the field in front of the Vicarage’, which ‘presented a very gay scene’ and provided ‘a great deal of harmless fun.’
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/7/7d/The_Old_Vicarage%2C_Brenchley_-_geograph.org.uk_-_1467749.jpg" label="The Old Vicarage, Brenchley" attribution="Nigel Chadwick, CC BY-SA 2.0, via Wikimedia Commons">

 ‘A Lay of Modern Brenchley’, on pages 8-11, recounts the ‘battle’ of two football teams, one drawn from local men and one from incomers to the village.
 The latter team is led by no other than ‘Mr. Bigsby” - editor of the anthology - and his team includes: “Thomson, of the Borders’; “Francis Parker - / Now Taffy called was he’ (so, presumably, of Welsh descent); ‘Jerry Leycester - / Of Chester’; ‘Freddy Cross of Suffolk’; and ‘Rose of Buckingham’.
-In a game where handling the ball was complete-ly acceptable, the village team, under the leadership of ‘William Hayne of Brenchley’ and therefore known as ‘the Haynites’, is defeated but, as the ‘Lay’ concludes:
+In a game where handling the ball was completely acceptable, the village team, under the leadership of ‘William Hayne of Brenchley’ and therefore known as ‘the Haynites’, is defeated but, as the ‘Lay’ concludes:
 <br>
 … _oft as by the fire we sit
 In days of wet and rain,